KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Experiments

 \subsection{Pose Estimation Performance}

 To test the pose estimation accuracy of the developed method we compare it with the classic pose estimation method FPFH \cite{rusu2009fast}.
 For both methods, RANSAC is used \cite{fischler1981random}.
 Additionally, we test our method using the GPU based RANSAC.
-The performance is measured by the ADI score, as it is well suited for the symmetric objects in the dataset.
+The performance is measured by the ADI score presented in \cite{hinterstoisser2012model}, as it is well suited for the symmetric objects in the dataset.
 The classic method obtains a $0.57\%$ mean accuracy whereas our method obtains a $0.95\%$ mean accuracy.
 Using the GPU based RANSAC the mean accuracy is $0.86\%$.
 A slightly lower performance.
 Our method thus vastly outperforms the classic pose estimation method.

-To further test the robustness of the system, varying levels of noise is added to the points clouds.
+As in \cite{buch2017rotational} Gaussian noise is added to the points clouds to further test the robustness of the system.
+The Gaussian noise is tested at 1~\% and 5~\% of the longest axis of the object.
 The results are shown in Tab.~\ref{tab:classic}.
 It can be seen that our method outperforms the classic method for all objects.
 When adding noise the difference becomes even more pronounced.
 However, for the $5\%$ noise the performance also drops significantly for our method.

 \textbf{Testing out of class:} The out-of-class dataset consists of industrial objects, such as motors and pulleys.
 The objects were used for the WRS assembly challenge held in 2018 \cite{yokokohji2019assembly}.
 The objects were chosen as they represent an industrial challenge, and because of the variety.
 To further test the robustness of the system, varying levels of noise is added to the points clouds.